+- \bigcirc people can see more animals

+- zoo tickets cost less on Saturdays

+- children do not have to go to school

+- O the zoo stays open later on Saturdays

-- number of visitors at the zoo on different days - date of the class field trip to the zoo - amount of money the zoo earned - attendance of students in Ms. Medina's class
+- number of visitors at the zoo on different days

+- O date of the class field trip to the zoo

+- 0 amount of money the zoo earned

+- \bigcirc attendance of students in Ms. Medina's class

-Reporting Category 2 - Basic understanding of variety of texts written in English SE (I) Employ basic reading skills such as demonstrating understanding of supporting ideas and details in text commensurate with content area needs Description The first question measures whether the student understands supporting details of the text's main idea.
+Reporting Category 2 - Basic understanding of variety of texts written in English SE (I) Employ basic reading skills such as demonstrating understanding of supporting ideas and details in text commensurate with content area needs Description tion The first question measures whether the student understands supporting detail the text's main idea.
 The second question measures whether the student understands important details from the text and graphic provided.
 PLDs (D) (iv) Advanced high ELs are able to apply, with minimal second language acquisition support and at a level nearly comparable to native English-speaking peers, basic and higher-order comprehension skills when reading grade-appropriate text.